gorgulucb/rock-paper-scissors-game/README.md

 # Rock, Paper, Scissors Game
-A simple Rock, Paper, Scissors script written in *Python*.
+A simple Rock, Paper, Scissors script written in Python.
 Updates will be released.